sertansenturk/tomato/README.md

 ### 3.2.
 Install tomato using GNU make

-You can install `tomato` and all its dependencies by running:
+You can install `tomato` and all its dependencies by running in the terminal:

 ```bash
 cd path/to/tomato
 make
 ```

-The above command installs `tomato` to a virtual environment called `./venv`.
+The above command installs `tomato` to a virtual environment called `./venv`, as well as *LilyPond* and *MATLAB Compiler Runtime*.

-If you want to install `tomato` in editable mode and with the extra Python requirements (namely `demo` and `development` requirements), you can call:
+If you want to install `tomato` in editable mode with the extra Python requirements (i.e., `demo` and `development`), you can run:

 ```bash
 make all-editable
 ```

 For more options, please refer to the help by running:

 ```bash
 make help
 ```

 ### 3.3.
 Running tomato using docker

-For the reproducibility and maintability's sake, `tomato` also comes with `docker` support.
+For the reproducibility and maintability's sake, `tomato` comes with `docker` support.

 To build the docker image simply go to the base folder of the repository and run: